10 Reasons Why Your Scalp Might Be Hurting

 Certain skin conditions and weakened immune systems can make you more susceptible to dandruff.
 Depending on the severity, dandruff can lead to scalp pain in the form of itching.

 More severe dandruff can be known as seborrheic dermatitis and can be more painful.
-A doctor should be consulted if the dandruff also includes pain, sores, and redness.
+A doctor should be consulted if the dandruff also includes pain, sores, and redness.9.
+Alopecia Areata

 Alopecia areata is a disease related to the immune system and is related to other autoimmune disorders.
 The disease attacks the scalp and skin cells, damaging the follicles and causing hair loss.

 Alopecia areata typically affects hair on the head and face but can also cause hair loss on the rest of the body.
-Stress plays a major role in the disease, as it does with all autoimmune diseases.
+Stress plays a major role in the disease, as it does with all autoimmune diseases.10.
+Hormones

 For women, hormones can cause scalp pain with increased prostaglandin production during periods.
 Prostaglandin can make your scalp extremely sensitive, which can lead to pain during hair care, such as showering or more aggressive styling.